 Balanga is a tiny city – by Philippine standards – of just 80,000 people.
 Its local government was trying to introduce a smokefree ordinance in the vicinity of a local campus.
 The tobacco industry has known for decades that smoking restrictions reduce smoking (and so its profits – see below) dramatically.
 So PMI used the courts to stomp on proposed initiative that would have also not allowed vaping in the smokefree area.
 This was by any assessment using a sledgehammer to crack a walnut, and obviously intended to serve as a warning to other minnow jurisdictions in impoverished nations trying to introduce what is commonplace in wealthier nations where smoking and vaping is often outlawed in public spaces.

 Another recent example comes from Indonesia.
 PMI, through Gaprindo, the ‘white cigarette manufacturers association’ as recently as November 2018, fought advertising bans and opposed tax increases.
-The head of Gaprindo said that said that the cigarette industry has in the past few years had experienced declining selling volume decline of 1-2%.
-He said “Increasing excise tax on cigarettes twice a year will just harm the [tobacco] industry growth.”
+The head of Gaprindo said that said that the cigarette industry had in the past few years had experienced declining selling volume decline of 1-2%.
+In 2015 he said “Increasing excise tax on cigarettes twice a year will just harm the [tobacco] industry growth.”